Wild Flowers for Honey Bees in the Central United States

 Status in Missouri: Native

-Sambucus, black elderberry flowers in bloom
+Sambucus, black elderberry flowers in bloom with a honey bee foraging for pollen

 Elderberry